 Now they do have the same level of indemnity and both are price competitive.
 However mention the word ‘conveyancer’ to most property solicitors and you will get an indifferent response.

 Coveyancing laws differ between the states and territories.
 However there are certain principles that are the same across the country.
 A contract for sale of land must be in writing to be enforceable.
 All states and territories have passed legislation setting out the form of contracts and the process of exchange.
 This is driven by notions of consumer protection.
-By ‘consumer’ the legislators are normally thinking only of buyers, and strangely disregarding the fact that most buyers become sellers too.
+By ‘consumer’ the legislators are normally thinking only of buyers.
+Strangely disregarding the fact that most buyers become sellers too.

 Once prepared, the contract can still be modified.
 Usually this is part of the negotiation process.
 Any changes to the draft must be made prior to exchange.
-If either the seller or the buyer wants to make a change after exchange it has to be by mutual agreement otherwise you are both bound by the contract as signed.
+If either the seller or buyer want to make a change after exchange it has to be by mutual agreement.
+Otherwise you are both bound by the contract as signed.

-Vendor Marketing – Melbourne’s most qualified vendor advocates, specialises in both property marketing and real estate agent selection for home sellers within Melbourne, therefore we can recommend property solicitors and conveyancers to assist you with the sale of your property.
+Vendor Marketing – Melbourne’s most qualified vendor advocates, specialises in both property marketing and real estate agent selection for property sellers within Melbourne.
+Therefore we can recommend property solicitors and conveyancers to assist you with the sale of your property.